Green-Software-Foundation/if/specs/impact-model-plugin.md

 `{ “date-time”: xxxx, “duration”: xxx, machines: { “gsf-001”: { processes: { “process-001”: “cpu-util”: 0.5 } }  }`

-This is just an example to demonstrate just how wide a variety of data there can be for measurements, there may be an infinite variety of inputs here.
-The measurement is really defined by the IMM, if the IMM does per processes modelling then the measurement can provide per process data.
+This is just an example to demonstrate just how wide a variety of data there can be for observations, there may be an infinite variety of inputs here.
+The observation is really defined by the IMM, if the IMM does per processes modelling then the observation can provide per process data.

 ### ImpactMetric